Duister Omsingel

 In a statement, Dyson said, “Every move, every step—I am always thinking about and imagining all of the spaces where people, Black people in particular, headed toward and moved to save themselves.
 With different geographies, there are different elevations to deal with.
 Chicago has personal meaning to me and is also fertile ground for my ongoing research and studio practice into water and spatial liberation.”

-Oil and mixed media on canvas with silkscreened collaged elements
+Oil and acrylic on linen with collaged and silkscreened elements

 Mandy El-Sayegh’s process-driven practice investigates systems of order, be they linguistic, bodily, political, or other.
 She combines unexpected imagery using silkscreen, painting, and collage to create heavily layered canvases.
 El-Sayegh begins each piece with found fragments, such as clippings collected from newspapers, advertisements, and notebooks.
 She then, in her words, “sutures” these parts together on the canvas, superimposing disparate materials to construct new narratives.
 She often incorporates pages from the Financial Times, due to its subject matter and flesh-like color.
 In her ongoing “Net-grid” series, she paints grids over silkscreened layers that are meant to symbolize the limitations and confines of language.